 - May also encourage their staff to volunteer with your group or provide their services to your business, if those services align with your goals.

-- Can boost your own organization’s profile, if business is particularly well known and highly regarded.
+- Can boost your own organization’s profile, if the business is particularly well-known and highly regarded.

 Understanding how corporate sponsorship works and how to attract these powerful donors can make a major and positive difference for your nonprofit.
 Read on for some valuable and practical guidance.